 AIM was developed by a group of counselors who are outdoor-enthusiasts and recognized a need for men and boys to receive validation, affirmation, and guidance in their journey of manhood.
 Weekend activities are geared toward developing confidence and overcoming fear surrounding masculine activities and association.
 The weekend may include camping, backpacking, canoeing, sports, hiking, swimming, or repelling.
 Each AIM weekend is unique, will focus on a variety of men’s issues, and is geared toward helping participants engage in healing and camaraderie.
 While the weekend is not considered “therapy,” many participants find deep healing.

 All participants bring a male mentor/buddy of their own choosing to engage in the activities with.
 If the participant is a youth he must bring an adult aged 21 years or older.
-If the participant struggles with unwanted same-sex attraction, he must bring a mentor/buddy who does not struggle with this issue.
-Note: We do not have training in “gay-affirmative therapy”.
-If this is an issue for you, we encourage you to find other resources for support.

 - AIM is a non-commercial event developed to assist men and youth who have wounds around bonding with peers and mentors of the same sex.

 - The activities and events are designed for healing of emotional issues and wounds.